Walter Shorenstein: Career

 Upon his discharge from the Air Force, Shorenstein moved to San Francisco with savings of $1,000.
 He worked as a commercial real estate broker, becoming a partner at Milton Meyer and Co., a firm he bought in 1960 upon its founder's death and renamed after himself.
 He and others attributed his success in business to "street smarts".

 In 1993, Shorenstein helped an investor group purchase the San Francisco Giants baseball team thus preventing the franchise from moving to Florida.

 Philanthropy and political activities

 Shorenstein became active politically and was a significant fundraiser for the Democratic Party.
 He was a major donor to civic and charitable causes, as well as higher education.
 He was prominent in the Jewish-American political and philanthropic community.
-In honor of his daughter who died of cancer in 1985, Shorenstein founded the Joan Shorenstein Center on the Press, Politics and Public Policy — renamed the Shorenstein Center on Media, Politics and Public Policy in 2014 — at Harvard University's Kennedy School of Government.
+In honor of his daughter who died of cancer in 1985, Shorenstein founded the Joan Shorenstein Center on the Press, Politics and Public Policy—renamed the Shorenstein Center on Media, Politics and Public Policy in 2014—at Harvard University's Kennedy School of Government.
 He also endowed the Walter H. Shorenstein Forum for Asia Pacific Studies at Stanford University.
 In 1993, he and Mikhail Gorbachev established the Gorbachev Foundation in San Francisco.
+In 1994, President Bill Clinton appointed him as a member of the Board of Directors of the Corporation for National and Community Service, a position he filled until 2007.